 The data model for the domain of interest is captured by specifying static objects, managed objects, their attributes, and the relationships among them.
 Static objects are those entities that are not intended to be changed by users of the system.
-Typically, static objects are used to model ancillary objects that exist to support the core domain entities.
+Typically, static objects are used to model ancillary objects that exist to support the core domain entities that are modeled as managed objects.
 The attribute values for all instances of static objects must be detailed in the domain specification.
-The static object data are used to populate reference tables within the database, and flyweight pattern [5] classes are generated for use in the software.
+The static object data are used to populate reference tables within the database, and flyweight pattern [6] classes are generated for use in the software.

-Figure 3 shows a sample specification for the automobile domain.
-In this case, Make has been modeled as a static object with one attribute.
+Figure 3 shows a sample domain specification.
+In this domain, Make has been modeled as a static object with one attribute.
 Two instances of Make are available: SUBARU and FORD.
 The customer, after receiving the system generated from this domain specification, can add further instances.